pinterest/riffed/README.md

 These handler functions also process the values your code returns and hands them back to thrift.

-The above also features some callbacks that massage data to be more Elixir friendly.
-Due to the way thrift enums are handled by the erlang generator, there's no way for Rift to convert them into a friendly structure for you, so they need to be handled manually.
-The callbacks above demonstrate converting from ints to atoms.
-The callbacks allow pattern matching and will be invoked whenever a tuple is converted into an Elixir struct or an Elixir struct is converted into a tuple.
+The above example also shows how to handle Thrift enums.
+Due to the way thrift enums are handled by the erlang generator, there's no way for Rift to convert them into a friendly structure for you, so they need to be defined and pointed out to Rift.

 The server is configured in the server block.
 The first element of the tuple is the module of the server you wish to instantiate.
 The second element is a Keyword list of configuration options for the server.
 You cannot set the :name, :handler or :service params.
 The name and handler are set to the current module.
 The service is given as the thrift_module option.